luk1897/Experimental-Robotics---Assignment-1/README.md

 Then run on your shell: ```git clone https://github.com/luk1897/Experimental_Robotics-Assignment_1```

-Then install xterm because it is used to check what the robot is doing.
-Run ```sudo apt-get install xterm```

 Finally, you need to have aruco in your pc.
 Run ```git clone https://github.com/CarmineD8/aruco_ros ```

 ### Run